Eucalyptus × stoataptera

-Eucalyptus × stoataptera is a small tree that is endemic to a small area on the south coast of Western Australia.
+Eucalyptus × stoataptera is a hybrid species of small tree that is endemic to a small area on the south coast of Western Australia.
 It has a dense crown, smooth bark on the trunk and branches, glossy, oblong leaves, single flower buds in leaf axils, lemon-orange flowers, and fruit that are square in cross-section.
 It is a natural hybrid between Eucalyptus stoatei and E. tetraptera.

 Description

-Eucalyptus × stoataptera is a tree that typically grows to a height 4 m.
+Eucalyptus × stoataptera grows as a tree that typically grows to a height 4 m.
 It has smooth dark grey and light grey bark on the trunk and branches.
 Adult leaves are arranged alternately, the same shade of glossy green on both sides, oblong with a long-pointed tip, 90-110 mm long and 30-35 mm wide and petiolate.
 The flower buds are arranged singly in leaf axils on a downturned peduncle 30-35 mm long becoming flattened near the floral cup, the individual buds pendent on a very short pedicel.
 Mature buds are red, square in cross-section with a wing on each corner, 42-48 mm long and 24-28 mm wide with a conical operculum.
 The fruit is a pendulous, woody, red capsule 36-58 mm long and 25-32 mm wide with a wing on each corner and up to five small ribs between each pair of wings.